 The Chief Administrative Officer submits a Staff Establishment Chart annually together with the Financial Plan for consideration of approval by the Board.
-In 2020, the Staff Establishment Chart identified 661.08 full time equivalencies (FTEs) - 619.08 regular and 42 term positions exceeding one year - and the CRD has 473 auxiliary staff (67 active) through Quarter 1.
+In 2020, the Staff Establishment Chart identified 661.08 full time equivalencies (FTEs) - 619.08 regular and 42 term positions exceeding one year - and the CRD has 459 registered auxiliary staff (148 active) through Quarter 2.
 In addition the CRD has almost 1,400 registered volunteers to assist in the support of many of its services and programs.
-89.4% of the CRD's paid workforce is unionized.
+89.5% of the CRD's paid workforce is unionized.

-The average length of service and average workforce age of CRD staff remain relatively consistent from previous years, at 10.3 years and 45.9 years respectively.
-Turnover rates were slightly below that of the previous year, and relatively consistent with industry average.
+The average length of service and average workforce age of CRD staff remain relatively consistent from previous years, at 10.3 years and 46.0 years respectively.
+Turnover rates, including retirement rates, are trending below those of the previous year, and are lower than industry average.
 33% of turnover is related to employee retirements, which is slightly higher than industry average.
 Given the average age and length of service, the CRD can continue to expect more retirements in the coming years, which will put increased pressure on existing resources.
-As such increased emphasis has been placed on enhancing our workforce planning and recruitment strategies as part of our 2020 Corporate Organizational Development Plan.
+As such, increased emphasis has been placed on enhancing our workforce planning and recruitment strategies as part of our 2020 Corporate Organizational Development Plan.